OISF/suricata/doc/userguide/upgrade.rst

 Other Changes
 ~~~~~~~~~~~~~
-- ``dnp3`` has reduced the default maximum number of outstanding
+- ``dnp3`` has reduced the maximum number of open transactions from
-  transactions from 500 down to 32.
-A ``max-tx`` parameter has been
+  500 down to 32, and the maximum number of points per message from
+  unbounded to 16384.
+Configuration options, ``max-tx`` and
-  added to the ``dnp3`` parser for users that need a larger number of
+  ``max-points`` have been added for users who may need to change
-  in-flight transactions.
+  these defaults.

 Upgrading to 7.0.12
 -------------------